 The garden organization, an affiliate member of Urban Harvest, began February 24, 2013 in a public meeting.
 We voted to have a communal garden, possibly with some allotted plots for rent by individuals at a later date.
 The City of Southside Place awarded us the use of one city-owned lot for at least for five years.
 In 2016, the City also agreed to allow us to use a second lot, on which we currently envision planting trees and having walkways, but adding no permanent structures.
 We became an official 501(c)(3) nonprofit corporation effective October 7, 2013 so that your charitable contributions are tax-deductible.
 Since then, we have installed plumbing, built the first eight raised beds and planted and harvested organically grown crops every season.
 The front and side habitat gardens attract beneficial insects and have qualified as a certified butterfly habitat.
 We built a tool shed, sponsored by Texas Citizens Bank.
 We also erected a pergola, sponsored by Lovett Homes, which is now the focal point for gathering neighbors together.
-We write a monthly column, “What’s growing on in the garden,” which serves as our public newsletter published in Southside Living Magazine.
+The interior of the shed and and informational sign were built by Eagle Scouts.
 We have had several lively fundraising parties and have generated a lot of interest and camaraderie in our community.

-- Working meetings in the garden first and third Saturday of each month at 9:00 am (in the summer, 2:30 pm in the winter); second and fourth Wednesday of each month at 8:00 am
+- Working meetings in the garden first and third Saturday of each month at 9:00 am in the summer, 2:00 pm in the winter

-- Possibly construct one or more garden gates
+- Construct one or more garden gates or walkways

 - Possibly build and plant additional beds

 Membership is free and no gardening experience is necessary.
 Just email firstname.lastname@example.org to join.
 Also you may join our facebook group: www.facebook.com/groups/476972015691263/ Anyone is welcome to come visit the garden at any time and see what’s growing.